JSRagman/ADT7410/README.md

 ## Status
 * In development, nearing completion.
 * Consider writing this for an 8-bit mcu linked to an I2C display.
-* Christmas is also coming soon.
+* Christmas is coming soon.
 Better get that shopping done.